mukeshkanna11/DayWise-Task-01/Day-01/Readme.md

 DAY-01

-●	What is a full-stack web development
+●	What is a full-stack web development?
-●	Introduction to Web browser JavaScript V8
+●	Introduction to Web browser JavaScript V8?
-●	How the Server looks at the URL
+●	How the Server looks at the URL?
-●	Browser js vs Node js
+●	Browser js vs Node js?
-●	What is Frontend, Backend & Databases
+●	What is Frontend, Backend & Databases?
-●	Evolution of HTTP, HTTP Methods
+●	Evolution of HTTP, HTTP Methods?
-●	Request & Response cycle
+●	Request & Response cycle?

 1. What is Full Stack Web Development?